zehreken/zehreken.github.io/source/posts/2026-05-15-baby-steps.md

 I spent a lot of time figuring out how to reset the agent's body.
 Since it was driven by physics, simply rotating and positioning didn't work.
 I needed to detach all the limbs, reset all the velocity on them and reattach.
 This approach worked fine.

-I was expecting that learning how to stand up to be fairly easy and quick.
+I was expecting learning how to stand up to be fairly easy and quick.
 Based on my learnings from the previous experiments, the agent had all the information it needed.
 I also added a termination case which should have enforced it even more.

 My first reward shaping was like below
 <pre class="prettyprint linenums">